selfdriven-foundation/selfdriven-ai/docs/pages/thoughts.md

 - Be your controller, or expect to be controlled
 - Fact checking has changed to reality checking
 - Affinity as a way to deal with infinity
+- It’s not about intelligence, it’s how you assemble it.

 ---